- Places to Explore

 - French Phrases

-A Food-Lover's Tour of Montréal
+A Food-Focused Walking Tour of Montreal

-Many Montrealers are true gourmets, or at least enthusiastic gourmands.
+Many Montrealers are true gourmets, or at least enthusiastic food-lovers.
 And, indeed, the city has thousands of restaurants, markets, and food boutiques catering to just about every conceivable taste, from Middle Eastern shish kebab to Portuguese barbecue to Tonkinese soup.
 Most menus are posted outside, so you can stroll around a neighborhood and leisurely choose whichever sounds most tantalizing.

 If you need to stock up on supplies, a good destination would be the cobblestone streets of Old Montréal.
 Try a smoked-salmon crêpe or spinach quiche at the tiny Crêperie Chez Suzette or the maple butter cookies and maple vinaigrettes of Les Délices de l’Érable.
 Both shops are on rue St-Paul.